 Pulmonary arterial hypertension

-Pulmonary arterial hypertension (PAH) is a type of high blood pressure that occurs in the right side of your heart and in the arteries that supply blood to your lungs.
+Pulmonary arterial hypertension (PAH) is a type of high blood pressure that involves the right side of your heart and the arteries that supply blood to your lungs.
 These arteries are called the pulmonary arteries.

-PAH occurs when your pulmonary arteries thicken or grow rigid.
+PAH occurs when your pulmonary arteries thicken or grow rigid and become narrowed inside where blood flows.
 This makes blood flow more difficult.
-Your heart has to work harder to push blood through your arteries, and your arteries aren’t able to carry adequate blood to your lungs.
+For this reason, your heart has to work harder to push blood through your pulmonary arteries, and in turn, these arteries aren’t able to carry enough blood to your lungs for adequate air exchange.

 When this happens, your body can’t get the oxygen it needs.
 As a result, you grow tired more easily.
 Other symptoms include: